youweiliang/RichHF/README.md

 }
 ```

 Parts of the data loading code are from this [repo](https://github.com/google-research/google-research/tree/master/richhf_18k) and this [repo](https://github.com/RAraghavarora/RichHF_T2I).
+AUC Judd metric is from this [repo](https://github.com/MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance).